theiitianmaverick/campus-intelligence-matrix/README.md

 What is the minimum attendance requirement?
 ```

+---

 ### 📡 Intelligent Query Routing

-Every request is analyzed and routed to the most relevant service node.
+Each query is analyzed and forwarded to the most relevant node.

-Example routing trace:
+Example:

 ```text
 [ROUTING TRACE]
 Query classified as Dining Information
 Routing request to Main Dining Hall Node
 ```

+---

 ### 🖥 Real-Time Orchestrator Console